slamora/brackets-wiki/Linux-Development-for-Contributors.md

 FAQ
 ====

+1. I found a bug, where do I file it?
+Here [Brackets issues](https://github.com/adobe/brackets/issues)
 1. I want to help, but I don't have any C++ or GTK experience.
 How can I help?
+Start learning C++ and GTK!
+Otherwise, see the next question.
 1. I can't help on the native shell, but how else can I help?
+You can help fix issues (Linux-specific or not) in the www code located in the brackets repository.
 1. Why isn't Linux distribution X supported?
 We're currently focused on Ubuntu since [Chromium Embedded Framework (CEF)](https://code.google.com/p/chromiumembedded/) is well tested there both in a development environment and in deployment.
 We're open to contributors helping us support more distributions.
 1. Why aren't the Grunt scripts updated for Linux?
+The CEF binaries for Linux use 7zip instead of the standard ZIP file format.
+Some work needs to be done in the Grunt scripts to support this.
 1. Why is NodeJS required for brackets-shell?
 1. How do I use a browser other than Google Chrome?
 1. What IDE or tools should I use to work on brackets-shell?
 1. I really want to use Brackets in my browser instead of the native shell.
 How do I do that?